 Doctors practicing CBP first analyze a patient’s three dimensional posture to obtain precise data then implement innovative techniques such as mirror image adjusting, rehabilitative therapy, and traction to cater to their long-term health.

 In CBP Treatment, a patient is given more control over the type of care they receive than traditional chiropractic techniques allow.
 The goal of CBP is for a patient to achieve the level of health they desire.
 Care usually begins with a consultation which is followed by postural and x-ray exams.
 This is followed by a period of time (approximately 3-4 weeks) in which relief care is provided in order to reduce the level of pain a patient is experiencing.

 After this initial stage, a follow-up evaluation is conducted and the patient is allowed to choose whether they would like to receive care for structural rehabilitation and/or stabilization.
 During this secondary phase, restorative and corrective care is provided through Mirror Image adjustments, rehabilitation exercise, and traction.

 After this second phase, the provider conducts a final evaluation and the patient is allowed to choose whether they want to stop care or continue to receive treatment.
 Generally, follow-up period care is recommended in order to ensure a patient’s continued wellness and prevent problems from arising in the future.
 The frequency of care recommended is based on the patient’s lifestyle and goals.

 Get More Information

 Chiropractic BioPhysics has helped many patients of all ages and conditions improve their health and satisfaction in life.
-If you are interested in learning more about CBP or live in Chandler, Az and are looking for a chiropractic care provider, please do not hesitate to contact our office.
+If you are interested in learning more about CBP or live in Chandler and Gilbert, AZ and are looking for a chiropractic care provider, please do not hesitate to contact our office.
 We would be more than happy to provide you with additional information and answer any questions you may have.